ccadllc/cedi-circuitbreakers/README.md

   # in effect act like a standard failure protection only variant.
   enabled: true

-  # This indicates the minimum inbound request per second mean which must be reached
-  # before throttling kicks in.
-This helps reduce over-eager throttling at low rates
-  # where the allowed-over-processing-rate percentage may not be significant enough
-  # to otherwise avoid it.
-For example, an inbound rate of 0.8 and make allowed
-  # calculated as 0.3 will cause throttling even with allowed-over-processing-rate
-  # set to 10 percent.
-In this case, setting the per-second-rate-minimum to
-  # 1 will ensure that throttling calculations will not occur until it reaches
-  # such a rate.
-The default is 1
-  per-second-rate-minimum: 1

   # This indicates the hard limit for inbound requests per second.
 If at any time the
   # number of requests per second exceed this value, requests will get throttled
   # until the start of the next second.
 This is meant as a "failsafe" to